-HONK!TX is excited to return to Austin for our fourth fantastic year!
+HONK!TX is excited to return to Austin for our fifth fantastic year!

 This year, scores of musician will descend once more on the city of Austin to bring you the big, bold and brassy musical mayhem HONK!TX is famous for.
-The fun kicks off Thursday evening with a benefit for visiting HONK! bands, followed by three days of music, free and open to the public, from Friday through Sunday.
+Three days of music, free and open to the public, from Friday through Sunday.

 What Is HONK!TX?

 HONK!TX is a nonprofit, community-driven festival that brings brass bands from around the country to perform absolutely free in the public spaces of Austin, TX.